I3uckwheat/tOP_installfest/installfestSprintNotes.md

 # Notes on The Odin Project Installfest

 This is a test run through The Odin Projects install fest located at <https://www.theodinproject.com/courses/web-development-101/lessons/installations>.
-I'm doing the installfest on a VM with Ubuntu 16.04 without running the first command from the installfest to determinate dependencies and which
+I'm doing the installfest on a VM with Ubuntu 16.04 without running the first command from the installfest.

 ## Installation instructions